 Some items could use better packaging

 Misfits Market is known for taking fresh, wholesome produce that traditional grocery stores would reject for being imperfect and sending it to customers every week at reasonable prices.
-And it only sources certified organic produce, so there’s no nitpicking on your end: Just set up your account, select your box, and get regular deliveries of fresh fruits and veggies.
+And it only sources certified organic produce, so there’s no nitpicking on your end: Just set up your account, select the items for your box, and get regular deliveries of fresh fruits, veggies, and more.

 Misfits Market strives to provide the most low-impact packaging possible, using compostable plant-based bags instead of plastic bags.